Ahmed910/TruflaTask/readme.md

 ### Second Function
-create endpoint to list all movies .
+- create endpoint to list all movies .

+- create unit Test for this route .

-you can get the route to do this function in web.php file and route called (all_movies)
+- you can get the route to do this function in web.php file and route called (all_movies)

 ### Third Function
 User can search about movies by category,